aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     Info: last time an entry changed state: 28s ago (at 16:20:43 on 2020-11-29)

 Notice how the band structure workflow (``PwBandsWorkChain``) you ran in the `Quantum ESPRESSO`_ app of `AiiDAlab`_ is also in the process list!
-Use the PK of the calculation to get more information on it:
+Use the PK of the most recent `PwCalculation` (the one you just sent)  to get more information on it:

 .. code-block:: console